dharamveergit/akashnetworkwebsite/src/content/aeps/aep-11/README.md

 ## Summary

-A permissionless market for Managed Backend Services (such as Databases) to reduce the operational burden for Tenants.

-## Motivation

 The Managed Service Market (MSM) strengthens the Akash ecosystem by unlocking a new wave of service providers and enhances the liquidity of AKT.